osman144/js-notes/16-graph-traversal/1-graph-traversal.md

 - DFS = explore as far as possible down one branch before "backtracking".
 - For DFS its important to remember where visited so can backtrack as needed.

+## Breadth First Search
+Visiting neighbors of neighbors, essentially.
+There are layers and levels to a graph, similar to a tree.

+Visiting all the neighbors for a given vertex.
+Then visiting neighbors of those neighbors.
+Expanding out.

+When doing BFS, use a queue.
+Can just use an array and instead use enqueue/dequeue or push and shift methods.
+Need to add to the end and remove from the beginning.

 ### DFS Implementation
 ```javascript